tutkli/tutkli/README.md

 ### Hi there 👋

-My name is Clara Castillo and I'm a Frontend developer.
+My name is Clara and I'm a front-end developer.

 Angular is my passion.
 I look forward to build beautiful Angular apps 💕.